JShad30/CADWork_full_stack/README.md

 As the site was deployed I needed to make sure all the necessary requirements were placed in the requirements.txt file.

 When the project was deployed I had some issues from the development version which I needed to fix.
 I updated the way the images are saved within the models files in the users, jobs and blog app.
+Before the project was submitted, debug was changed from 'True' to 'False' in the settings file.

 If you would like to contribute to the project it can be cloned or downloaded from the Github link provided below.